Monty0252/WeatherDrift/README.md

   average wind (only max) and Meteostat has no daily humidity, so both are computed from hourly on each side.
 Meteostat's daily `wspd` is not used, since WeatherAPI has no daily average to match it.

-Meteostat's daily and hourly data don't reconcile (different stations), so the basis changes the numbers.
-All values are imperial (°F, inches, mph, %) and rounded to source precision — 1 decimal, 2 for precipitation.
+Meteostat’s daily and hourly data can differ because they may come from different nearby stations, so the chosen data source affects the final numbers.
+All values are converted to imperial units (°F, inches, mph, %) and rounded to each source’s precision — 1 decimal place for most values and 2 decimals for precipitation.

 ### Comparison & status